yl656/ECE4960/Labs/Lab3.md

 #### Manual Control

 To test manual control as well as the braking distance, I tried to run the car at max speed and stop in front of a wall.
 Due to the high center of gravity, however, it cannot be stopped in an old-fashion way.
 Here is one that involves rolling.
+(My kitchen floor is nasty I know :/)

 <center><video autoplay loop muted inline width="500"><source src="/ECE4960/assets/videos/lab3/spinstop1.mov"></video></center>